smopu-M/squaring-corner/README.md

 It is possible to change to a different hotkey from the task tray context menu hotkey settings.

 You can also specify /nomsg from the command line or check the "Don't show message" checkbox in the context menu of the task tray to prevent messages from appearing when changing window corners.

+The display languages supported are English, Japanese, Chinese, and Korean.

+This software is developed with Hot Soup Processor.